 Ultimately Robert Wise comes across in this book as a likeable, considerate and modest man, but also a professional dedicated to his craft.
 The author doesn't find any particular connecting threads in Wise's career, no recurring themes, preoccupations or interests, and not even much in the way of stylistic trademarks.
 Like some other film makers of his generation, he thrived in the studio era, and in his case in the early years following its break up, but struggled in the post-studio environment of the 1970s and beyond.

 "Bob didn't try to put a style or a stamp on the movies that he directed.
 He just made each movie the way it simply needed to be made.
 With some directors, you can recognize their style.
 With Bob, his style, if that word applies, was just to do that particular film the way it should be made."

 Robert Wise emerges then as a skilled craftsman, one who employed his skills in the service of the story and the script, rather than moulding the script to his own tastes and interests.
 While those types of film makers have often been looked down upon or dismissed in critical circles, Joe Jordan's book suggests that Robert Wise's type of old-fashioned craftsmanship is worth recognising and celebrating too.

-Robert Wise - The Motion Pictures by Joe Jordan is published by Bearmanor Media in a revised and updated edition in 2020.
+Robert Wise - The Motion Pictures, by Joe Jordan, is published in a revised and updated edition by Bearmanor Media.